 Upon enlistment, pharmacists could apply for the Army Officer Candidate School, but upon graduation, they could be assigned anywhere.
 Pharmacists served as infantry officers, artillery officers, and in many other divisions.
 Even if they happened to be assigned to the MAC, as noted above, they did not practice their profession.

-If a pharmacist wanted to compound and dispense medications, his only option was to serve as an enlisted technician, with pay and privileges below that of an officer.
+If a pharmacist wanted to compound and dispense medications, his or her only option was to serve as an enlisted technician, with pay and privileges below that of an officer.

 Fight for a Pharmacy Corps